 Disabled parking

-Blue badge holders may park in any of the designated parking spaces for disabled people in the University car parks, please see our Canterbury Campus map.
-Please remember to display your badge.
+Blue badge holders may park in any of the designated parking spaces for disabled people in the University car parks, please see our Canterbury Campus map or see page 32 of the event programme.

 Canterbury has two rail stations - Canterbury East and Canterbury West, the latter of which is served by high-speed services from London.
 Both stations are within easy walking distance of the campus, taking around 15 minutes on foot, and both have taxi ranks outside.